benjamw/tracers/README.md

 | 1 &ndash; 8 | Set line style 1&ndash;8 |
 | ( &nbsp; ) | Prev/Next line style |
 | ~~R~~ | ~~Toggle rotation~~ (not working yet) |

+You can also click the mouse for the next line style.